SkymouseStudios/skymse-jekyll/_drafts/5-cheap-ideas-for-marketing-when-your-company-is-broke.md

-      What is great about social media is that these are free platforms in which you can share and engage your current clientle and your future.
+      What is great about social media is that these are free platforms in which you can share and engage your current clientele and your future.
 You can post pictures, share those blog posts, use gifs and memes, you can even host live events on Facebook.
 Slowly build up your audience and then when the time seems right?
 Remind them of the goods and services that your company provides, and that they should be indulging in.